Helping Non Job Seekers Live Independently

 experience vision loss.

 Want to learn more?
-Click here to read our Independent Living for Seniors with Low Vision rack card.
+Click here to read about our Independent Living for the Older Blind program.

 2) INDEPENDENT LIVING (Under age 55 & legally blind)